Nepean, Ontario

-Nepean (/nəˈpiːən/ nə-PEE-ən) is a former municipality and now geographic area of Ottawa, Ontario, Canada.
+Nepean (/nəˈpiːən/ nə-PEE-ən) is an area of Ottawa, Ontario, Canada.
 Located west of Ottawa's inner core, it was an independent city until amalgamated with the Regional Municipality of Ottawa–Carleton in 2001 to become the new city of Ottawa.
 However, the name Nepean continues in common usage in reference to the area.
 The population of Nepean is about 186,593 people (2021 Census).